Toushika/spring-crud-mongo-dockerize/README.md

 # spring-crud-mongo-dockerize
 For this docker-compose.yml and Dockerfile should be on the project directory.
 Here the application will run on port 8888.
-It ids deteremined on docker-compose.yml
+It is written on the docker-compose.yml file.
 Please look the docker-compose.yml file of my project.

  **Dockerfile**